Kanharajput/ReactCompStateList/README.md

 - And this cycle is moved to the component on which we want to sent the data
 - Remember we can't skip the component which are in between of the child component to parent component (component on which we want to send data)

+- Some values which are depend on the state so we can use derived and computed state to change those values when a state is changed. => https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/38345450#overview

+- The components which don't have any state are known as stateless components and the components with a state are known as statefull component.